 By now, you’ve probably heard a lot about Slack.
 Maybe you’ve even learned the basics of what it is and how to use it.
 But to really get the most out of it — to boost your work productivity — there are some tips and tricks you’ll want to know.

 Some of them are about simple etiquette: Like how to collaborate easily, without feeling you need to be online all the time.
-Some of them are about staying organized: Like how to simplify and prioritize your work in Slack, so you can stay on top of what matters most.
-And some of them are for fun, helping you feel like a human being in the highly digitized, work-from-anywhere world.
+Some of them are about staying organised: Like how to simplify and prioritise your work in Slack, so you can stay on top of what matters most.
+And some of them are for fun, helping you feel like a human being in the highly digitised, work-from-anywhere world.